simonswain/zenbot/README.md

 provided, or an incompatible one, the default panel (the panel with the name the same as the schema) is used.

-These are the current schemas and panels.
-These are just some basic ones.
-I'll add more and refine these shortly.
+These are the the basic schemas and panels.
+More to come.
+Make your own and PR then if you like.:

-schemas:

 ### boolean